cuongish/text_analyzer_api/readme.md

 ## Web page analyzer service

-`wiki_api` is a simple API which analyze the text of a given website URL, and returns a list of word frequencies and a list of person names found in the page.
+`text_analyzer_api` is a simple API which analyze the text of a given website URL, and returns a list of word frequencies and a list of person names found in the page.

 ### Virtual environment